karravennela/SMART_HOME_AUTOMATION_using_HC05-BTmodule_and__Interrupts/README.md

 SMART HOME AUTOMATION using HC 05 Bluetooth Module:
+- Home automation systems advancing towards mechanization processes whereby less human efforts are required by the machinery equipment to control numerous systems in homes.
+It involves automatic controlling of home appliances using completely different technologies and controllers over desktops, laptops good phones or tablets.
-This project is implemented in 2 modes
+- This project is implemented in 2 modes
   1. Bluetooth mode (default mode)
   2. Manual mode
-Smart Home Automation is a solution that enable us to control our home appliaces through Mobile in bluetooth mode.
 - Implemented smart phone based home automation mini-project using HC 05 Bluetooth Module.
 - External Interrupt0 (EINT0 -> SW3-P0.16) is used to select the mode between default Bluetooth mode and Manual mode with every switch (SW3) press.
   - MANUAL MODE:
     - LED3 (P0.19) is in ON state when in manual mode and in OFF state for BT mode.
     - SW1 (P0.14) is used to control the light bulb.